TREX-CoE/qmckl_gpu/README.md

 make install
 ```

-The only other requirement is a compiler toolchain that supports OpenMP or OpenACC offloading for your chosen target(s).
-Linking with QMCkl to build QMCkl GPU is not needed.
+The only other requirement for **building** the library is a compiler toolchain that supports OpenMP or OpenACC offloading for your chosen target(s).
+Linking with QMCkl to build QMCkl GPU is not needed (but it is when linking an executable that uses QMCkl GPU).

 ## Enabling the different GPU functions